 Howie Rhee serves two roles at Duke University.
 Since 2007, he has been the Managing Director at Fuqua’s Center for Entrepreneurship and Innovation.
 After the creation of Duke’s Innovation & Entrepreneurship Initiative (Duke I&E), he took on the additional role of Managing Director for Student and Alumni Affairs for Duke I&E. he is dedicated to making entrepreneurship at Duke University awesome.
 His programs at Duke include the Program for Entrepreneurs, Melissa & Doug Entrepreneurs, the Duke Startup Challenge, the Duke Global Entrepreneurship Network, StartupConnect, and advising a number of student organizations.

-Dhruv Luthra is a junior studying Electrical and Computer Engineering and Computer Science.
+Dhruv Luthra is a senior studying Electrical and Computer Engineering and Computer Science.
 His interest in technology led him to learn about blockchain and its revolutionary applications in finance and beyond.
 He hopes that the Duke Blockchain Lab will serve as springboard for innovative applications of blockchain by students.
-This summer, Dhruv will be working as a software engineering intern at Slack before returning to complete his senior year.
+This past summer, Dhruv worked as a software engineering intern at Slack.

 Brent Xu has an extensive background in entrepreneurship, capital markets, real estate, biomedical research, and insurance.
 Brent discovered Ethereum and ConsenSys while attending a class taught by Professor Campbell Harvey on Innovations and Cryptoventures.
 Brent’s current role at ConsenSys involves enterprise business development along with China expansion.
 As Head of Structured Finance, he leads a team tasked with utilizing blockchain technology to research and facilitate the creation of multiple debt products through blockchain based securitization.
 Brent received his Bachelor of Science in Biology, with minors in Chemistry and Philosophy from Duke University.
 He also received his Master’s in Management Science from the Duke Fuqua School of Business.
 He is currently very supportive of the Duke Blockchain lab and finding the best ways to allocate Ethereum to the lab in various capacities.